openblockchains/awesome-tetherino/README.md

 # Awesome Tetherino - 60 000+ Million $USDT Crypto "Stable" Coin Printed Out of Thin Air and Offically Backed by Commercial Paper (2-Ply Rated Soft - Yes, Trust Us, Don't Verify) - Inside the Tether Ponzi Scheme - A Bubble for the History Books and Fraud on the Scale of Madoff

-> Tether is "too big to fail" - the entire crypto industry utterly depends on
-> it.
-We just topped ~twenty~~ sixty billion alleged dollars' worth of tethers ($USDT).
-> If you think this is sustainable, you're a fool.
->
->  -- David Gerard, Blockchain Journalist & Historian

-§

 > We have not entered "Post Tether" yet.
 Tether is still furiously printing
 > digital ($USDT) bucks.
 Who believes Bitcoin's price is organic?
 > It's not - it's a Ponzi, and Tether is its Little Helper.